justagist/VisualOdometry_miniproject/README.md

 # VisualOdometry_miniproject
-The visual odometry algorithm implemented for Second-term Mini-Project for MSc Robotics, at University of Birmingham.
+The visual odometry algorithm implemented as a part of the Second-term Mini-Project for MSc Robotics, at University of Birmingham.

 Comments in visual_odometry.py explains the implementation.
 The code estimates the trajectory of the camera motion.